mfikes/cljs-bean/README.md

 ## Object Extraction

-Where possible, operations such as `assoc` and `conj` on a bean produces a new bean.
+Where possible, operations such as `assoc` and `conj` on a bean produce a new bean.

 In these cases, the `bean?` predicate will be satisfied on the result.
 If so, `object` can be used to extract the wrapped JavaScript object from the bean: